 Okay, I know I’m not Oprah and I’m not suffering from delusions of grandeur!
-But I do have some favorite things to share with you this Holiday Season.
+But I do have some favorite things to share with you.

 And being as we are all looking to eat happy, healthy and whole, let’s look at what’s in my kitchen…

 I know, I know…I’m always talking about tea.
 But it really is good for your health to get into drinking tea.
-My top favorite is Tetley’s British Blend.
+My top favorite, cheap + cheerful, go to is Tetley’s British Blend.
 It’s a true black tea, which means it contains caffeine.
+And I buy the loose leaf, as the bags aren’t nearly as good.
 So, I drink it in the morning and switch to herbal teas in the afternoon.
 Check out more about the different types of tea.

 How to Make Black Tea